To see the other types of publications on this topic, follow the link: Sustainable architecture.

 Abstract:

 Environmental sustainability in the wine sector is one of the major factors of commercial interest for consumers and producing companies.
 The link between wine production, territory and architectural typology of wine cellars is always more important for the food and wine sector.
 This work explores the connections between architecture and energy efficiency with regards to minimizing environmental impacts in wine production and the sustainable use of resources in production processes.
-The role of economic and cultural promotion of wine cellars with bioclimatic architecture towards the tourism industry is highlighted.
+The role of economic and cultural promotion of wine cellars with bioclimatic architecture towards the tourism in

 APA, Harvard, Vancouver, ISO, and other styles